ulygit/asus_rt_ac68u/README.md

 ## How to Configure

 ### Prerequisites
 You should have your Merlin-enabled ASUS RT-AC68U router configured for your network with Internet access.
+Since you've found this guide, it's also assumed you have a Cloudflare account managing your own domain, and you've already created a subdomain you will use for dynamic DNS.

 ### Configuration Overview
 Configuration of Cloudflare DDNS involves changes made on the router web portal as well as changes made on the router shell.